WayneLambert/portfolio/apps/blog/README.md

 # Django Blog

-A full CRUD application using Django's full MVT architecture
+A fully featured CRUD application with authentication and its content about various programming topics.

 ### Links